waywardphilosopher/tainan/content/blog/why-wind-and-bones.md

 When we set up Wind&Bones back in 2018, we wanted a name that reflected our vision of writing, creativity and social change.
 And after a lot of discussion, eventually we came up with Wind&Bones.

 But what's in a name?
 And why are we called this?
+Is one of us "Wind" and one of us "Bones"?
+Are these are secret superhero names?
+Alas, no!
+But the real story is fun & interesting too, and it goes back to medieval China.

 ### What's in a name?
 The reason goes back to an old Chinese book called *The Heart of Literature, and the Carving of Dragons*, written some time at the turn of the sixth century.